 Though Argentine gastronomy is famous worldwide for their juicy beef from the green-tinted fields of La Pampa, few people know that you can not leave Buenos Aires without having a slice of “Muzza” (Mozzarella Pizza) or “Napo” (Napolitana Pizza: mozzarella and fresh tomato slices).
 The good news is that you don’t need to go downtown (to “Banchero” or “Güerrin”, two iconic pizzerias in Corrientes Av.) to try this popular Argentine dish.
 In Palermo neighborhood (where most travelers choose to stay in Buenos Aires) a special place awaits you with the best local pizza and fabled stories of the city.

-Ten minutes walking from Plaza Serrano Square (the core of Palermo Soho) sits “Angelin”, one of the most historic pizza restaurants of Buenos Aires.
-It’s owners (3rd and 4th generation) and their team have been kneading their way to their client’s happiness for more than 80 years.
-In 1981 the American singer Frank Sinatra came to Buenos Aires and wanted to try Angelin’s famous pizza.
+Within a ten-minutes walk from Plaza Serrano Square (the core of Palermo Soho) sits “Angelin”, one of the most historic pizza restaurants in Buenos Aires.
+Its owners (3rd and 4th generation) and their team have been kneading their way to their client’s happiness for more than 80 years.
+In 1981, the American singer Frank Sinatra came to Buenos Aires and wanted to try Angelin’s famous pizza.
 He asked the owners to close for a private dinner but they refused.
 The result: they sent Frank Sinatra some pizzas to the super fancy hotel he was staying at.
-The end of this story is something you can still enjoy if you go to Angelin’s pizza place: an autographed photo by Frank for the Angelin’s team and its finger-licking pizza.
+The end of this story is something you can still enjoy if you go to Angelin’s pizza place: an autographed photo by Frank for the Angelin’s crew and its finger-licking pizza.

 Written by Agustina del Vigo